yasminm97/fried-chicken-restaurant-guide/README.md

 Dear students,

-Use your React Js Skills to buid an app that can find the best Fried Chicken Resturant in Baghdad
+Use your React Js Skills to build an app that can find the best Fried Chicken Resturant in Baghdad

 ## Task Instructions